 NAMI New Jersey programs

-NAMI New Jersey coordinates a variety of programs to provide education on mental illness.
+NAMI NJ coordinates a variety of programs to provide education on mental illness.
 These programs make it possible for people with mental illness, family members, health care providers, educators, law enforcement officers, and the general public to learn the facts about mental illness.

 NAMI Family-To-Family is a peer family education program designed to foster learning, healing and empowerment among families of individuals with serious mental illness.
 The curriculum focuses on major psychiatric illnesses and emphasizes the clinical treatment of these illnesses.
 The curriculum also presents the knowledge and the skills that family members need when faced with the problems of mental illness.
 There is no fee to participants.
 NAMI NJ provides the training for the NAMI NJ Family Educator volunteers and the funding for course materials.

 NAMI In Our Own Voice (IOOV) is developed nationally and sponsored around the state by NAMI NJ, designed to train individuals with lived experience of various mental health conditions, to give presentations about their illness and recovery.
 The program is a powerful tool for community education and reducing stigma by putting a human face on an often misunderstood area of human suffering.